SSonwane26/MeriSKILL_Journey/README.md

 For this project, we performed data analysis using Excel, utilizing Power Query.
 Here are the steps we followed:

 1. Data Loading: We loaded the data using Power Query, which is a data transformation tool in Excel.

-2. Column Headers: We promoted headers to ensure the data columns were appropriately labeled.
+1. Column Headers: We promoted headers to ensure the data columns were appropriately labeled.

-3. Column Selection: Unwanted columns were removed from the dataset to streamline the analysis.
+1. Column Selection: Unwanted columns were removed from the dataset to streamline the analysis.

-4. New Columns: We inserted additional columns into the dataset, enhancing its usability:
+1. New Columns: We inserted additional columns into the dataset, enhancing its usability:

-   a.
-Week of Year: A new column was created using the 'Order Date' column to represent the week of the year for each order.
+   - Week of Year: A new column was created using the 'Order Date' column to represent the week of the year for each order.

-   b.
-City: Another new column was added, extracting the city information from the 'Purchase Address' column.
+   - City: Another new column was added, extracting the city information from the 'Purchase Address' column.

-   c.
-Sales: We introduced a 'Sales' column by combining data from the 'Quantity' and 'Price' columns to calculate the total sales for each order.
+   - Sales: We introduced a 'Sales' column by combining data from the 'Quantity' and 'Price' columns to calculate the total sales for each order.

 **Creating Dashboard:**